 Along with the Cathedral of Cordoba, the Alcazar de los Reyes Cristianos (Castle of the Christian Monarchs) is a landmark that will leave the biggest impression when visiting the city.

 It wasn’t too high up on my wishlist when visiting Cordoba this summer, but I was very happy I made it there because its most definitely worth a visit, if nothing else, for the breath-taking gardens.

 With its interesting history and romantic gardens, Alcazar of Cordoba is one of the most loved tourist hot spots in the city.
-Counting myself lucky, as I was visiting during the ease of covid restrictions, with less crowds and no waiting times.

 Following an early confusion about how to purchase the tickets (scanning a code and filtering the landmark online, with no English language option), I managed to make my way in without much waiting at all (you book a specific time for your visit).